-6.3.2 The Office Quality Audit 2020 surveyed and catergorised 245 properties offering office accommodation within St Peter Port's main outer boundary line.
+6.3.2 The Office Quality Audit 2020 surveyed and categorised 245 properties offering office accommodation within St Peter Port's main outer boundary line.
 Having considered each individual building's estimated rental value, they were categorised as Prime, Secondary or Tertiary buildings.
 A summary of the findings is provided table below (Figure 6.3):

-Sector No. of Buildings Area (sq ft)
+Sector No. of Buildings Area (sq. ft)

 Prime 9 516,025

 Secondary 79 980,924

-Tertiary 1 .57 599,824
+Tertiary 157 599,824

-Total 2 45 2,096,773
+Total 245 2,096,773

-Figure 6.3 Summary of primary, secondary and tertiary accommodation in St Peter Port, 2020 to be secondary and/or tertiary in the accommodation provision with the exception of Glategny Esplanade and Admiral Park areas.
+Figure 6.3 Summary of primary, secondary and tertiary accommodation in St Peter Port, 2020

 6.3.3 The findings have also been plotted onto plans to spatially illustrate where the buildings are located (Figure 6.4 below).
 The findings update the quality of space in the recommended portfolio identified by the ELS 2014 (Figure 6.2).
-The majority of the areas are now considered
+The majority of the areas are now considered to be secondary and/or tertiary in the accommodation provision with the exception of Glategny Esplanade and Admiral Park areas.